buddyroo30/canvasxpress_gen/docs/INTEGRATION.md

 ### Setup for Private Deployment
 1. Deploy the backend service within your corporate network
 2. Configure CanvasXpress to point to your internal service URL
-3. Set up appropriate authentication (SiteMinder, etc.)
+3. Set up appropriate network security and firewall rules
-4. Configure firewall rules as needed
+4. Configure environment variables as needed

 ---